sharekte/pyexample/README.md

 # pyxample
-Some example for small application
+Some python example for small application